 Optional navigation unit

 Under the Hood The Eos uses the same turbocharged engine as several other VW and Audi models.

 200-horsepower, turbocharged 2.0-liter inline-four-cylinder with 207 pounds-feet of torque

-Safety The side-impact airbags in the Eos deploy from the front seats and are designed to protect occupants' heads in the absence of roof-mounted side curtain airbags, which can't be installed in a convertible.
+Safety Side-impact airbags in the Eos deploy from the front seats and are designed to protect occupants' heads in the absence of roof-mounted side curtain airbags, which can't be installed in a convertible's roof.